ktaneishi/theano-rnn/README.md

 * [Scikit-learn](http://scikit-learn.org/stable/)
 This relies on scikits-learn simply because I subclass their BaseEstimator class, but this dependency could easily be removed.
-* A reasonably good Python distribution with numpy and scipy.
-I recommend [Enthought](http://enthought.com/) because it is heavily optimized and it has a free academic license.
 * If you want to use the Hessian-Free optimizer then you will also need:
 [theano-hf](https://github.com/boulanni/theano-hf)